deadlykam/FantasyChampion/README.md

 29. Generating Enemies.

 Latest starts from here.
-30. Citizen path finding or obstacle detection.
+30. Citizen path finding or obstacle detection. -DONE
 31. Add more mats.
 32. Citizen generation. -DONE
 33. More texture for terrain.